 Hazard Who is at risk?
-Control measures Risk after controls $C \times L = R$ Trip, slips and falls from the uneven floors, steps and artefacts.
-Leaders, students, EH staff and volunteers Verbally draw attention to the possible hazard.
+Control measures Risk after controls C x L = R Trip, slips and falls from the uneven floors, steps and artefacts.
+Leaders, students, EH staff and volunteers Facilitators to verbally draw attention to the possible hazard.
 Leaders and facilitators monitor throughout.
 2 2 4 Trips over carpet edges, rugs, link chain barrier and metal path borders.
-Leaders, students, EH staff and volunteers Verbally drawing attention to the risks.
+Leaders, students, EH staff and volunteers Facilitators to verbally draw attention to the risks.
 Students will be asked to take care when walking around the site.
 2 2 4 Interaction with the general public.
 Leaders, students Students must be supervised by accompanying adults whilst on site and in all public areas accessible by other visitors, such as toilets.
-2 I 2 Students getting lost/separated from the group.
+2 1 2 Students getting lost/separated from the group.
 Students Appropriate supervision ratios are required at all times.
 Accompanying adults will be spread among the students, at least one leader to be at the rear of the group.
 There are clear site procedures in place for missing children.
-3 I 2
+3 1 3